 Just because a voluntary event or activity is covered by workers' compensation, does not mean that the employer can forget about health and safety.
 Occupational health and safety standards would still apply in these situations.

-According to a list created by WorkersCompensation.com, employers should think about these things before asking an employee to do some voluntary work:
+Employers should consider a few things before asking an employee to do some voluntary wIork:

 Then there are those company picnics which are to be considered "voluntary events"--softball games, project celebration parties, etc. Are they voluntary or work-related?
 That all depends on the jurisdiction and the circumstances, injuries that may arise from participation may be compensable.
 Each case will be determined on its own merits, but the adjudicators tend to look at the expectations for attendance, where it takes place, how involved the employer is in sponsoring the event and the degree to which the activity or event furthers the objectives of the organization.